WinawerLab/sco/README.md

 * `SOC_normalized_responses`: m-length list of 1 dimensional numpy
   arrays with n entries.
-The responses of each voxel after being put through the the second-order contrast calculation:
+The responses of each voxel after being put through the the second-order contrast calculation: `(x-c * x_bar)^2`, where `x_bar` is the average response across voxels to this image and `c` is the value of `Kay2013_SOC_constant` for this area.
-  $(x-c\bar{x})^2$.
 Each entry in the list is the predicted response of all voxels to one image.
 This is calculated in `normalization.core.calc_Kay2013_SOC_normalization`.

 * `predicted_responses`: m x n numpy array.
 Contains the final